US Government Task Force Urges Cash Incentives For Ditching Insecure Medical Devices

 Joshua Corman, the Director of the Cyber Statecraft Initiative at The Atlantic Council, argues that currently "Healthcare is target rich and resource poor," adding a special warning about the heavy usage of internet-connected healthcare equipment.
 "If you can't afford to protect it, you can't afford to connect it."

-Of course, the lengthy and expensive cert process (Score:3)
+Of course, the lengthy and expensive cert process (Score:4)

 .. . . makes even PATCHING existing gear for security holes an extended and tedious process.